 - (2) Prior District Rules Superseded.
-This code and the accompanying procurement regulations supersede all other prior codes, regulations, ordinances, policies, procedures, or other rules of this district regarding procurement.
-To the extent of any conflict, this code and the accompanying procurement regulations take precedence over any other codes, regulations, ordinances, policies, procedures, or other rules of this district. - (3) Approval of Code.
-By letter dated [08/24/2012], the district received a written opinion from the Materials Management Office to the effect that this code and the accompanying procurement regulations are substantially similar to the provisions of the South Carolina Consolidated Procurement Code and the regulations promulgated thereunder, as required by Section 11-35-70 and Regulation 19-445.3000 of the South Carolina Code of Laws and Regulations. - (4) Updating of Code.
-The Board intends that this Code be updated in conjunction with changes to the South Carolina Consolidated Procurement Code and the regulations promulgated thereunder; accordingly, whenever the South Carolina Consolidated Procurement Code or the regulations promulgated thereunder are updated, the Superintendent shall submit conforming updates for approval to both Materials Management Office and the Board of Trustees of the District.
+This code and the accompanying procurement regulations supersede all other prior codes, regulations, ordinances, policies, procedures, or other rules of this district District regarding procurement.
+To the extent of any conflict, this code and the accompanying procurement regulations take precedence over any other -codes, regulations, ordinances, policies, procedures, or other rules of this district District. - (3) Approval of Code.
+By letter dated [enter date], the district received a written opinion from the Materials Management Office Division of Procurement Services to the effect that this code and the accompanying procurement regulations are substantially similar to the provisions of the South Carolina Consolidated Procurement Code and the regulations promulgated thereunder, as required by Section 11-35-705340 and Regulation 19-445.3000 of the South Carolina Code of Laws and Regulations. - (4) Updating of Code.
+The Board intends that this Codecode be updated in conjunction with changes to the South Carolina Consolidated Procurement Code and the regulations promulgated thereunder; accordingly, whenever the South Carolina Consolidated Procurement Code or the regulations promulgated thereunder are updated, the Superintendent shall submit conforming updates for approval to both Materials Management OfficeDivision of Procurement Services and the Board of Trustees of the District.